 Today, many of these fortifications are preserved as historical sites and museums.
 Penglai, Shanhaiguan, and the Taku Forts attract tourists and scholars interested in Chinese military history.
 Their study has informed modern coastal defense strategies, particularly in China’s ongoing efforts to secure its maritime sovereignty.
 The concept of using fixed fortifications to control chokepoints and protect strategic ports remains relevant even in the age of guided missiles.
 (Learn more at the BBC article on China's coastal defense heritage.)

 Furthermore, archaeological research continues to uncover new details about the construction and living conditions within these forts.
 Recent excavations at the Zhenhai site have revealed cannonballs, pottery, and remnants of wooden barracks.
-(See findings reported by ScienceDirect article on Ming coastal defense engineering.)
+Scholars have also found evidence of sophisticated ventilation systems in the powder magazines, designed to prevent accidental explosions.
+The ongoing study of these fortifications offers valuable insights for modern military architects and historians of technology.

 Conclusion

 The naval fortifications of ancient China were far more than stone walls by the sea.
 They represented a holistic military system that integrated early warning, artillery, logistics, and naval command into a coherent defense network.
 From the Ming Dynasty’s “Great Wall of the Sea” to individual fortresses like Shanhaiguan and Taku, these structures protected one of the world’s longest coastlines against piracy, invasion, and external threats.
 Their technological sophistication—including advanced cannon emplacements, layered defenses, and signaling—demonstrates a deep understanding of military engineering.
 Moreover, their legacy endures in modern China’s approach to coastal security and in the preserved ruins that remind us of a maritime history often overshadowed by the land-focused narrative of the Great Wall.
-These fortifications were not passive relics; they were active, strategic assets that helped shape the balance of power in East Asian seas for centuries.
+These fortifications were not passive relics; they were active, strategic assets that helped shape the balance of power in East Asian seas for centuries, and their ingenuity continues to inform coastal defense thinking today.